autodesk-platform-services/aps-acc-locations-manager/README.md

 This sample demonstrates the following use cases:

-* View Locations tree (included sub-location nodes) similar to ACC Admin Locations UI.
+* View Locations tree (included sub-location nodes) similar to Forma Admin Locations UI.
 * Add Locations node
   * Add sub-locations nodes
   * Add node before and after the target node. (in the same tree tier)